flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     Via the EFB - [Learn How](../../fbw-a32nx/feature-guides/flypados3/dispatch.md#fuel-page)

-    !!! warning "Fuel Planning - MCDU"

-        The *fuel planning* feature on the MCDU should only be used as a reference point bbefore fueling the aircraft using the EFB.

-        Generating / using the vlue provided by this feature may not be accurate and does not actually load fuel into the aircraft.

 ^^ECAM FOB^^

 Look at the upper ECAM and note the FOB indicated.
 Let's say that amount is `3091 KG`.
 When inputting the block fuel into the MCDU it is referenced in "Tons" and we should round to the closest decimal point.